GabeScott/standard-works-vault/General Conference/1972 April - Counsel to the Saints and to the World.md

 # Counsel to the Saints and to the World

-*By Joseph Fielding Smith - President of the Church*
+By President Joseph Fielding Smith - *President of the Church*

 *Given in the April session of the 1972 General Conference*

+>*Address delivered at the Thursday morning session of general conference, April 6, 1972*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1972/04/counsel-to-the-saints-and-to-the-world?lang=eng)